caneryilmaz52/LuckyWheelView/README.md

 `icon` is item icon `Bitmap`, if not null then icon will be drawn

+`iconURL` is item icon URL, if not null then icon will be drawn

+- use only one of `icon` and `iconURL`
+- if both are used, `iconURL` takes priority
+- recommended to use PNG format icon

 ```kotlin
 val wheelData = ArrayList<WheelData>()
 val item = WheelData(